 What is sleep?

-Definition of Sleep: "The natural periodic suspension of consciousness during which the powers of the body are restored."
+Sleep is the natural periodic suspension of consciousness during which the powers of the body are restored.

 Types of sleep

 There are two main types of sleep:

 Accounts for 20% of total sleep time.
 During REM sleep, our brain is very active, our muscles are very relaxed, our eyes move quickly from side to side and we dream.
 REM sleep functions:

 - Nervous fatigue recovery

 - Organisation and incorporation of acquired knowledge (memory) and

 Accounts for 80% of total sleep time.
 The brain is quiet, but the body may move around.
 Hormones are released into the bloodstream and our body repairs itself after the wear and tear of the day.